The Whitelion Group

 Commencing in 2011 Whitelion took the bold step of incorporating youth agencies Open Family Australia, Stride Foundation and Balga Detached Youth Work Agency into its operations.
 This has created an end-to-end service offering and more efficient operations.
 Together we have 110 years’ experience and can help young people off the streets, out of jail and into a job.

 - 2015 - Merged with Balga Detached Youth Work Project

 Before we merged:

-- Whitelion was founded in 1999 by Mark Watt.
+Whitelion was founded in 1999 by Mark Watt & Glenn Manton.
 Mark was a manager at Melbourne’s youth detention centre in the ‘90s and becoming increasingly concerned about the ‘revolving door’ – young people who were released would end up back on remand shortly after.
 The reason was a lack of post-release services to assist those leaving detention to find a purpose in life away from offending.
-The solution was to start Whitelion to find young people jobs and provide them with positive adult role models.
+Glenn who was then playing AFL Football with Carlton both agreed the solution was to start Whitelion to find young people jobs and provide them with positive adult role models. .

 - Open Family Australia was founded in 1978 by Melbourne icon Fr Bob Maguire as a grass roots vehicle to provide practical assistance to homeless youth.
 After a brief time in Canberra the service settled into its current delivery regions of Melbourne and Sydney.
 In December 2011 OFA successfully merged with Whitelion.

 - Stride Foundation formed in 2006 as a result of the Peer Support Foundation (which started in 1976) merging with the Bounce Back Foundation and Connecting Kids Company.
 In May 2014 Stride Foundation joined the Whitelion group to work with young people across Australia, to improve the physical, mental and social wellbeing of young people and their schools and communities.